 Gir National Park is famous for its Asiatic Lions.
 Gir is the only forest in the world where the Asiatic Lions are seen in the wild.

 The Marine National Park in the Gulf of Kutch, Gujarat was established in 1982.
-It was the first Marine National Park to be established in India
+It was the first “Marine” National Park of India.

 Gujarat is one of the most visited states in India.
 Millions of domestic and international tourists visit Gujarat every year.
-Some famous tourist destinations are Gir National Park, Somnath temple, Dwarka, and Rann of Kutch.
+Some famous tourist destinations in the state are Gir National Park, Somnath temple, Dwarka, and Rann of Kutch.
 There are four UNESCO World Heritage sites in Gujarat-

 - Historic City of Ahmadabad

 - The Harappan city of Dholavira